Le Palais Ducal: Influence by the Venetian school

+Monet's other versions

 One version of Le Palais Ducal (W1742) was exhibited at the Galerie Bernheim-Jeune in Paris in 1912, and sold via the Galerie Durand-Ruel in 1917 to Pierre Dubeid in Neuchâtel, and then via Galerie Caspari in Munich to Max Emden in Berlin.
 Emden, a Jewish department store owner, was persecuted by the Nazis in the 1930s, and some of his artworks were sold in unclear circumstances via Swiss dealers.
 It seems the painting came into the private collection of Hermann Lütjens of Küsnacht near Zürich, and was later acquired by Erich Maria Remarque and held in his collection in Locarno by 1959.
 It was sold by Remarque's widow Paulette Goddard in New York in 1979, and acquired by a dealer who sold to Adele and Herbert J. Klapper in 1980.
 The painting measures 73 × 92 cm, and is signed and dated "Claude Monet 1908".
 The Klappers kept it in their private collection until at least 2011.
 After the deaths of Herbert in 1999 and Adele in 2018, some works from their collection (but excluding this Monet) were auctioned at Christie's in New York in November 2018.

 A second version in the Brooklyn Museum (W1743) measures 32 × 39 in.
 It was auctioned in New York in 1920, along with other works by Monet from the collection of the doctor Arthur Brewster Emmons.
 It was bought by the American leather dealer and art collector Aaron Augustus Healy and donated to the Brooklyn Museum the same year, the year before his death.

 A third version (W1744) was also exhibited at the Galerie Bernheim-Jeune in Paris in 1912.
 It was consigned to Paul Cassirer in Berlin in 1914, and sold to Hans Wendland in 1918.
 It was sold via Thannhauser Galleries to the German textile merchant and art collector Erich Goeritz in 1926, and was held mainly in England after he emigrated in the 1930s.
 It was loaned to Toronto Art Museum from 1946 until 1950, and after the death of Erich Goeritz in 1955 it was inherited by his son Thomas Goeritz.
 Signed and dated "Claude Monet 1908", it measures 81 × 93 cm.
 This painting was sold by the descendants of the Goeritz family at Sotheby's in London in February 2019 for £27.5m, setting an auction record for one of Monet's Venetian paintings.
 On the recommendation of the Reviewing Committee on the Export of Works of Art, an export licence has been temporarily withheld by the Department for Digital, Culture, Media and Sport to permit another buyer to match the price, to keep the painting in the UK.